Southeast Asia

 Results We Are Seeing

-- Our Payroll Account solution with WING Bank has been rolled out to more than 84,000 Cambodian women factory workers in 2022.
-As a result, approximately 40% of these women factory workers actively use their digital payroll accounts.
+- Our Payroll Account solution with WING Bank has been rolled out to more than 84,000 Cambodian women factory workers since 2022.
+As a result of our Solution with Wing, today approximately 40% of women factory workers with Wing digital payroll accounts actively use the WING banking app.

 - Our Digital Remittances solution with DANA was rolled out to more than 270,000 women in 2022.